viamrobotics/docs/docs/services/slam/cartographer/_index.md

 ### View the Map

-After saving your config and connecting to your robot, navigate to the **Control** tab on your robot's page and click on the drop-down menu matching the `name` of the service you created.
+Navigate to the **Control** tab on your robot's page and click on the drop-down menu matching the `name` of the service you created.

+If your "Mapping mode" is "Create", enter a name for your new map and click "Start session", or if your "Mapping mode" is "Update", simply click "Start session", and wait for the slam session to finish starting up in the cloud.

+If your "Mapping mode" is "Localize", the existing map will appear immediately and Cartographer will try to find your robot's position on it.

+{{% alert title="Info" color="info" %}}

+Cartographer will take some time to find your robot's position.
+In the meantime, your robot will show up at the map's origin (i.e., (x,y) coordinates (0,0)).

+{{% /alert %}}

-Change the **Refresh frequency** to your desired frequency.
+You can change the **Refresh frequency** to the desired rate at which you'd like to see the map update.
-Move your RPlidar around slowly.
-Watch a map start to appear.

 ### Attributes